Advanced-Vision-and-Learning-Lab/HLTDNN/README.md

 ## Installation Prerequisites

-The [`requirements.txt`](requirements.txt) file includes all the necessary packages, and they will be installed using:
+The [`requirements.txt`](requirements.txt) file includes all the necessary packages, and the packages will be installed using:

    ```pip install -r requirements.txt```